Stopping the Unconstitutional Wage Tax...

 "The Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration."

-By definition; both wages and income are ties to labor, as we see in the following two definitions from 1828 and 1898.
+By definition; both wages and income are tied to labor, as we see in the following two definitions from 1828 and 1898 (income and wages).

 1. That gain which proceeds from labor, business or property of any kind; the produce of a farm; the rent of houses; the proceeds of professional business; the profits of commerce or of occupation; the interest of money or stock in funds. [...]